valgrindCTF/website/src/posts/quantum_detanglement.md

 ## 4. Key Idea: Transitions

-Instead of mapping each state directly to two bits (which would require guessing one of 24 possible label→bits maps), we look at **pairs** of successive Bell labels:
+Instead of mapping each state directly to two bits (which would require guessing one of 24 possible label $\rightarrow$ bits maps), we look at **pairs** of successive Bell labels:

 $$
 \beta_{\text{prev}}\xrightarrow{P}\ \beta_{\text{cur}}